MicrosoftDocs/bot-docs/articles/bot-service-overview-introduction.md

 > [!NOTE]
 > The table above is not a comprehensive list.
 Explore the articles on the left, starting with [sending messages](~/v4sdk/bot-builder-howto-send-messages.md), for more bot functionality.

-Additionally we provide [CLI tools](https://github.com/Microsoft/botbuilder-tools) help you to create, manage, and test bot assests.
+Additionally we provide CLI tools to help you to create, manage, and test bot assests.
 These tools can manage a bot configuration file, LUIS app, QnA knowledge base, mock a conversation, and more from the command-line.
 You can find more details in the [readme](https://github.com/Microsoft/botbuilder-tools/blob/master/README.md).

 ### Test
 Bots are complex apps, with a lot of different parts working together.
 Like any other complex app, this can lead to some interesting bugs or cause your bot to behave differently than expected.
 Before publishing, test your bot.